QuickBlox/q-consultation/documentation/INTEGRATION.md

 To create a client, you need to leave the `user_tags` field empty.
 For a client, you can fill in the `custom_data` fields (optional): `address`, `birthdate`, `gender`, `language`, `avatar`.

-`custom_data` is an JSON object converted to a string
+`custom_data` is an JSON object converted to a string.

 - iOS: <https://docs.quickblox.com/docs/ios-users#create-user>
 - Android: <https://docs.quickblox.com/docs/android-users#create-user>